 What after shoulder arthroscopy?

-The recovery period varies from person to person, but most patients go home the same day and take a few weeks to a few months to recover after the surgical procedure.
-It is also recommended: complete rest of the joint, applying ice, taking painkillers, and wearing a bra during the recovery period of the shoulder joint.
+The recovery period varies from person to person, but most patients go home the same day and take a few weeks to a few months to recover after the procedure.

-In addition, an orthopedic specialist may recommend physical therapy to help strengthen the shoulder joint and surrounding muscles and restore range of motion for a good result.
-Athletes may need sports rehabilitation under the supervision of a specialized doctor to maintain their fitness.
-After 15 days of shoulder arthroscopy, the sutures are removed and the patient can shower.
+In addition, the orthopedist may recommend physical therapy to help strengthen the shoulder joint and surrounding muscles and restore range of motion for a good outcome.